owlandcrow/context-collapse/README.md

 # Context Collapse

+You can interact with the demo script at https://context.hyperkind.org

 ## Running the engine

 The easiest way to get started is to download the latest release and